Australian Animals

 Quoll

-The Quoll or native cat is a carnivorous marsupial native to Australia and Papua New Guinea and looks a bit like a cross between a cat and a possum.
+native to Australia and Papua New Guinea and looks a bit like a cross between a

 Four species of Quoll can be found in Australia: the Northern Quoll, the Spotted-tailed Quoll, the Eastern Quoll and the Western Quoll.
 The Spotted-tailed Quoll is the largest carnivorous marsupial found on the mainland of Australia.